-Postscript Reading Series: Mike Marina Speaks with Poet Chanel Brenner
+Postscript Reading Series: Mike Marina Speaks with Poet T. Dallas Saylor

 We are looking for poems that perform Olympian feats with language that leave a reader in wonder while still referring back to the basic things that make us human.
 We want powerful imagery and enjoy the juxtaposition of images in interesting and unexpected ways.

-We want poems and stories that make the reader think and feel, work that humbles us with its joy, humor, embarrassment, anger, hope, grief, or all of the above.
+We want poems, stories, and personal essays that make the reader think and feel, work that humbles us with its joy, humor, embarrassment, anger, hope, grief, or all of the above.
 We gravitate toward exquisitely crafted writing that has something important to teach us--something that readers really need to know, but might not have understood this was a need until the last word of the work.